 Quantifying the temporal and spatial variability is critical where rainfall is a large portion of the water supply.
-Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY2012 rainfall totals from these gauges.
-The WY2012 total rainfall ranges from 9.53 inches (Oceano #795) to 15.35 inches (Nipomo CDF #151).
+Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY2013 rainfall totals from these gauges.
+The WY2013 total rainfall ranged from 5.91 inches (Nipomo East #728) to 8.37 inches (Mehlschau #38).

 Climatic trends and interannual variability also impact the water supply to the NMMA.
-The cumulative departure from the mean was prepared for two rain gauge stations Mehlschau (38) and Nipomo CDF (151.1) over the period from water year 1975 to water year 2012 (Figure 3-5).
+The cumulative departure from the mean was prepared for two rain gauge stations Mehlschau #38 and Nipomo CDF #151.1 over the period from WY 1975 to WY 2013 (Figure 3-5).
 Periods of wetter than average and drier than average conditions are coincident at both gauges.
 The most pronounced dry period occurred from 1983 to 1994, followed by a wetter than average period from 1994 to 1998.
 From 1998 to present, there have been several years of alternating wet and dry conditions.
+WY 2013 has been the driest year since WY 2007, with the last two years both well below normal.